arjit-32/Training/WebD/javscript.md

 	}

 ## Object.Create()
-	Object.create() methord is used to create a new object with the specified prototype object and properties
+	Object.create() method is used to create a new object with the specified prototype object and properties

 	const personPrototype = {
 	    greeting: function(){